Skip to main content

 What to do on a mental health day

-After you decided on when and how you want to take your mental health day, it's time to decide what to do.
-First, take time to decide what you need most.
+After you’ve decided on when and how you want to take your mental health day, it's time to figure out what to do.
+First, be thoughtful about what you need most.
 Do you need to relax?
-Or maybe you need some time with family or friends?
-Maybe you need a day of shopping and pampering.
-You know yourself best so think about what it is that would make you feel re-energized.
-There are plenty of ways to spend your day, whether you decide to catch up on some much-needed sleep, engage in a hobby you enjoy or hang out with a friend.
+A little bit of self care?
+Maybe you need some time with family or friends or a day of shopping and pampering.
 Spend your day on activities that boost your physical and mental wellness.
+You know yourself best, so think about what it is that would make you feel re-energized.
+If you need more time than just one day, consider taking a vacation or mini getaway close to home.

 It can be all too easy to convince yourself that poor mental health isn't a good enough reason to take time off work.
 Remember that your mental health is just as important to your overall well-being as your physical health.
 Taking time for yourself is crucial to maintain your overall health and well-being.